PhantomInsights/python-getting-started/step-5/README.md

 ![PyDev preferences](./images/4.png)

 The new `.py` file will be opened on the right side.
 Type the following code and then press the green button on the top that has a Play icon.
+Alternative you can press `F9` to run your script.

 ```python
 print("Hello World")